Dr. Ligon Duncan: The Resurgence of Calvinism in America

 John MacArthur from a dispensational, Bible Church background, yet so committed to the word of God he was willing to go wherever that word took him and it took him right into the doctrines of grace.

 2. Books.
 The grandfather of them all: The Banner of Truth Trust.
 Established by Lloyd-Jones and Iain Murray for the preservation of reformed, Puritan writings.
-Published systematically and carefully, sound solid Puritan preaching.
-Precious remedies against Satan’s devices.
-Led to a deepening of a grasp of spiritual truth.
-Spawned many other publishers of many good books.
+Published systematically and carefully, these works exemplify sound, solid Puritan preaching.
+As I delved into these profound texts, I realized how crucial navigating the book publishing process is to ensuring such important works reach the right audience.
+These books offer precious remedies against Satan’s devices and lead to a deepening grasp of spiritual truth.
+The success of The Banner of Truth Trust has spawned many other publishers of many good books.

 3. An Evangelist.
 The idea of a Calvinistic Evangelist would not have struck anyone as surprising in the 16th, 17th, 18th, or 19th Century.
 Somehow in the 20th Century, perhaps because of the pragmatic revivalism that resulted from the second great awakening, Calvinism became disassociated with evangelism.
 Whitefield read Matthew Henry four times on his knees in order to help him in his preaching.
 Matthew Henry was the great English non-conformist Calvinist.